 Jumper’s knee is inflammation of the patella tendon that attaches the muscles at the front of the leg to the shinbone.
 Constant jumping and landing as in netball or basketball leads to patella tendon pain and tenderness in the knee which continues at rest and during play.
 Treatment consists of the RICE protocol and physiotherapy.

 Elbow pain is an overuse injury often experienced by golfers and tennis players as a result of small tears occurring in the tendons of the forearm.
 Elbow pain occurs on the inside of the elbow as opposed to tennis elbow where pain occurs on the outside.
 Pain increases when flexing the wrist and when grasping objects.

 Ankle pain occurs when ligaments are stretched or torn.
 Rehabilitating the strength and flexibility of the area can be restored through physiotherapy.
 Ankle sprains regularly occur in most sports including: basketball, netball, football, athletics, field hockey, cricket, netball, squash and tennis, and commonly occur when there is a pre-existing muscle weakness in the ankle or a history of previous ankle injuries.
 Our team of sports physios is able to identify if there is an underlying problem and develop a program to prevent further sprains from occurring.

 Groin strains are painful tears or rupture to any of the muscles on the inner side of the thigh.
 This type of injury results in groin pain ranging from mild to severe.
 Tightness may be felt in the groin area, as well as pain when squeezing the legs together.

-Call us on 02 9223 3122 to make an appointment with one of our sports physiotherapists today!
+Call us now on 02 9223 3122 or drop in to make an appointment or talk to one of our sports physiotherapists today!